-Message Description Requested number of Secondary cards are not found.
-Explanation: The number of adapters specified in the bind command could not be located.
-Action: Verify the numbers and slot locations of the adapters to be bound.
-If the problem persists, contact your network administrator.
-Failed to create AFT group.
-Make sure that the drivers for supported adapters are loaded, primary adapter Explanation : Binding of protocol failed.
-Protocol is either not bound to any adapter or is bound to more than one adapter in the group.
-Action : Ensure that the protocol is bound to only adapter in an AFT team. is bound to protocols, and secondary adapter is not bound to any protocols.
-Action.
-Ensure that the protocol is bound to only adapter in an ArT team.
-Error identifying slot numbers for the specified board names.
-Explanation: The mapping between the board name entered and the slot number for an adapter could not be established.
-Action: Check the board name for the adapter before issuing the bind command.
-If the problem persists, contact your network administrator Can't unbind specified slot from AFT group.
-Make sure that the slot you specified is for the primary adapter Explanation: The number entered in the unbind command was not the primary adapter in an AFT group. in an AFT group.
-Action: Reissue the unbind command and specify the slot number for the primary adapter LAN adapter at slot nnnn (Port 0xaa) failed to reset.
-Check the state of the Explanation: The adapter that you specified could not be initialized.
-Action: adapter.
-1. Load the driver for the supported adapter.
-2. Check that the adapter is seated properly in the slot and try loading the AFT module again.
-If the problem persists, contact your network administrator.
+Message Description LAN adapter at slot nnnn (Port 0x aa ) failed to reset.
+Check the state of the adapter.
+Explanation: The adapter that you specified could not be initialized.
+Action: · Load the driver for the supported adapter.
+Check that the adapter is seated properly in the slot and try loading the AFT module again.
+If the problem remains, contact your network administrator.
 AFT is not supported on this version of NetWare.
-Explanation: The NetWare on your computer is not a version supported by AFT.
+Explanation: The NetWare on your computer is not a version supported by AFT. version of rectivale.
 Action: Load and bind AFT only on supported versions of NetWare (currently version 4.11 and above).
 Failed to allocate resources tags.
 Explanation: An unknown error has occurred when trying to allocate needed resources for the AFT module.
 Action: Check computer configuration.
-If the problem persists, contact your network administrator.
+If the problem remains, contact your network administrator.
 Please unload all LAN drivers before unloading AFT.NLM.
 Explanation: An attempt was made to unload the AFT.NLM module before unloading the adapter driver.
 Action: Unload the adapter driver before unloading the AFT module.